Yale-Medicaid/Documentation/docs/onboarding/new_member_tips.md

 > - Create timeline to finalize draft
 > - Delegate remaining tasks

+### Example 2: Offering times

+> Hi team,
+>
+> We discussed needing additional time on Thursday or Friday to chat before the big deadline.
+I'm available _[your availability]_.
+Just let me know which times work for you all, then I can send a Zoom link.
+>
+> Thanks!
+>
+> [Your name]

 ## Email Tips

 *This checklist aims to improve team communication … and help you get responses quicker!*

 - **Context:** Briefly (1-2 sentences) reintroduce the project or task if recipients have not recently discussed the matter
-- **Intent:** Make explicit the goal of the message - request, question, or FYI
+- **Intent:** Make explicit the goal of the message — request, question, or FYI
 	- For requests, if there are multiple email recipients involved in different aspects of the request, specify what is requested from each individual (e.g., tag "@" each requestee)
 - **Timeline:** If needed, state whether a response is urgent or not and propose a timeline to resolve requests or questions (while being courteous of others' priorities and availability!)
 - **Proposals:** Whenever raising complexities or barriers, present potential solutions that the team might consider.
-These likely belong in the postscript section (see "Details").
-Note the proposal doesn't need to be perfect; for example, if you don’t have enough context to provide a resolution, you might propose meeting with someone to gather more information as a next step.
+These likely belong in the postscript section (see "details").
+The proposal doesn't need to be perfect; for example, if you don’t have enough context to provide a resolution, you might propose meeting with someone to gather more information as a next step.
 - **Attachments:** Specify any attachments (sometimes by name if there are multiple files).
 	- If possible (e.g., internal emails with non-sensitive documents), opt to link to a centralized document in Google Drive or Dropbox rather than sending flat files.
 - **Details:** For any additional info beyond the core components above, create a separate postscript section after your signature.
-This helps recipients (1) first understand what’s needed, then (2) refer back to the postscript when setting aside time to address the need.
+This helps recipients (a) first understand what’s needed, then (b) refer back to the postscript when setting aside time to address the need.

 ### Example 1: Original email